NJUCMbioinfo/AQUARIUM-HB/README.md

 # AQUARIUM-HB
-A pipeline to identify, annotate, quantify and analyze human blood circular RNAs from RNA-seq data
+A bioinformatics pipeline to identify, annotate, quantify and analyze human blood circular RNAs from RNA-seq data